broadwayinc/skapi-documentation/database/update-record.md

 ## Readonly Record

-You can let user upload a readonly record that cannot be updated by the user once it is created.
+You can let user upload a readonly record that is immutable once it is created.
-This is useful for creating a record that is meant to be immutable.

 To create a readonly record, you can set the `readonly` parameter in the `config` object to `true`.

 ```js